beeware/beeware/docs/tutorial/tutorial-3.rst

   .. group-tab:: Linux

     The output of the package step will be slightly different depending on your Linux distribution.
-You'll see the following output, if you're on a system that is:

 If you're on a Debian-derived distribution, you'll see:

     .. code-block:: console